sandokanCat/cv/README.md

 # © 2025 [sandokan.cat](https://sandokan.cat/)

 I’m currently working on version 2.0 of my web CV, which will serve as the homepage of my portfolio.
-My goal is to stand out from the typical plain PDF and showcase my skills to the IT world through my personal projects — where I put all my talent, knowledge, and effort to excel.
+My goal is to stand out from the typical plain PDF and showcase my skills to the IT community through my personal projects — where I put all my talent, knowledge, and effort to excel.
 I appreciate your feedback!

 > Jul 2024 – present